sleepingkingstudios/sleeping_king_studios-tasks/README.md

 - `default_files [Array]`: Files that are always loaded when running Cucumber, such as step definitions or support files.
 By default, this includes 'step_definitions.rb' and the 'step_definitions' directory inside 'features'.

 `config.ci.rspec [Hash]`: Step configuration for the RSpec step.
 Has the same options as `config.ci.cucumber`, above, except for the aforementioned `default_files` option.
+In addition, the RSpec task has the following option:

+- `format [String]`: The RSpec formatter used to format the spec results.
+Defaults to 'documentation'.

 `config.ci.rspec_each [Hash]`: Step configuration for the RSpec Each step.
+Has the same configuration options as the RSpec step.

 `config.ci.rubocop [Hash]`: Step configuration for the RuboCop step.